Nanjing Automobile: Internal divisions

 As the company further developed its management, four complete production ecosystems were created.

 Yuejin Light Truck Co

 A major manufacturing base of Nanjing Auto, it makes light-duty trucks under the Yuejin brand.
 The production of Isuzu-based SUVs and pickups was transferred to the Wuxi Soyat branch in 2005.

 Sometime in 2007, Yuejin's truck-making business was merged with the Iveco-Nanjing Auto joint venture Naveco, which continued to sell under the Yuejin brand.

 Located in an economic development zone in Huishan District, Wuxi, (about 150 km east of Nanjing) the Wuxi Branch of Yuejin Automobile Co is a Nanjing Auto production base, and it may be the newest having been built sometime after 2003.
 Production of the Junda SUVs and pickups was taken over from Nanjing's Yuejin brand in 2005.
 By 2008, after SAIC's takeover of Nanjing, Wuxi Soyat production came to a halt.
 The factory is now used by SAIC to build the Maxus commercial van.

+Yuejin trucks were sold and imported by Surrey-based importer Yuejin UK.
+Founded in 2003, it offered a range of light commercial trucks including flatbeds, tippers, box vans and refrigerated trucks with styling resembling the Nissan Cabstar (F23).
+All trucks are powered by engines that can run on both petrol and liquefied petroleum gas (LPG).
+A technical specification sheet from 2004 states the model is a Yuejin NJ1030 followed by different designation letters depending on the configuration.
+It is unknown whether or not the NJ1030's design is based on the Nissan Cabstar or a different truck.
+The company was planning on importing the Isuzu D-Max-based Xinkai pickup (badged as the Xinkai XK) and a panel van produced by a different Chinese make.
+The company dissolved in 2013.